-This tutorial aims to help you understand the basics of multirotor motors and propellers, which will help you choose the suitable motor and propellers for your quadcopter build.
-There are some general rules you can follow, and considerations to bear in mind when choosing the optimal and effective motor and propeller combination.
+This tutorial aims to help you understand the basics of multirotor motors, which will help you choose the optimal and effective motor for your quadcopter build.
 Read More

 I received some propellers to try out from DYS and Xperdrone (Hobby Cross).
 They have various sizes: 3 inch, 4 inch, 5 inch and 6 inch.
 I ran some thrust test on them comparing to HQ and Gemfan props of the same size, and also see how well they perform in real flights and how crash resistant they are.

 Today I finally had the chance to test the famous HQ5040 props on my mini quad.
 Having compared the Gemfan 5030 with the HQ5030, I liked the Gemfan 5030 better because it’s cheap and generates more thrust.
 I also like the HQ5030 propellers for the quality and stiffness, but I would love to get more lift out of these props.
 HQ5040 could be the answer, as it can generate even more thrust than the Gemfan 5030 props (according to the datasheet of the motors I use).